coralproject/talk/docs/source/integrating/authentication.md

 reference, the basic takeaway is that the secret used to sign the tokens issued by the issuer must be able to be verified by Talk.

-For an example of implementing the plugin, refer to [`tokenUserNotFound`](/talk/api/server/#tokenusernotfound) reference.
+For an example of implementing the plugin, check out our [SSO Custom Auth Recipe](https://github.com/coralproject/talk-recipes/tree/master/plugins/custom-auth)